Partition of Two Interacting Electrons by a Potential Barrier

 {\it Collision.---} We next consider two counterpropagating hot electrons that simultaneously arrive at the symmetric constriction [Fig.~\ref{fig:setup}(b)].
 Their wave packets have the same Gaussian form of mean energy $\tilde{E}$ at the barrier entrance.
 Their spins are in a product state $\ket{\chi_1}\otimes \ket{\chi_2}$, as generated by independent pumps.
-In this symmetric case, the partition probabilities satisfy $P_0 = P_2$ and $P_1 = 1 - 2 P_2$.
+In this case, the partition probabilities satisfy $P_0 = P_2$ and $P_1 = 1 - 2 P_2$.
 In Fig.~\ref{fig:HOM}, we compute $P_n$, using Eq.~\eqref{eq:Pdir}.
-The results qualitatively agree with the following relation valid at $\sigma_E \ll \Delta_b$,
+The results qualitatively agree with the relations